ahujatejas06/iitk-traveller-docs-2/code.md

 # Landmark Definitions

 ## iit_gate_in_1
 Takes input from the console to the address in the memory tape pointed to by `mem_1`.
 Input is a signed 32-bit integer.
+Such inputs are terminated by a space or newline.

 ## iit_gate_in_2
 Takes input from the console to the address in the memory tape pointed to by `mem_2`.
 Input is a signed 32-bit integer.
+Such inputs are terminated by a space or newline.

 ## hall_2
 Standard addition operation.
 Adds the integers stored at the addresses pointed to by `mem_1` and `mem_2` and stores them at the address pointed to my `mem_3`.
 This operation is not valid for EOS literals.

 ## hall_3
 Standard multiplication operation.
-Multiplies the integers stored at the addresses pointed to by `mem_1` and `mem_2` and stores them at the address pointed to my mem_3.
+Multiplies the integers stored at the addresses pointed to by `mem_1` and `mem_2` and stores them at the address pointed to by `mem_3`.
 This operation is not valid for EOS literals.

 ## hall_5
 Standard subtraction operation.
 Subtracts the integers stored at the addresses pointed to by `mem_1` and `mem_2` in order (`mem[mem_1]` - `mem[mem_2]`) and stores them at the address pointed to my `mem_3`.
 This operation is not valid for EOS literals.